Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 How do you style a dough bowl for the fall?

 • Cut some branches from my yard.
-Cornstalk pieces (or dead banana branches like this) also work great.
-You can use leafy faux fall stems like this too!
+Cornstalk pieces (or dead banana branches like this) or wheat stalks also work great because natural elements are perfect for a beautiful display of fall decorations .

 • Lay the branches around the base of the bowl, taking care to not make it too symmetrical.
 We are going for more of a casual, organic look!

 • Lastly, place your large pumpkin or gourd in the middle.
 You can even consider doing a stack of pumpkins or gourds!
+They are always a good idea for a DIY fall centerpiece.
 I love how this arrangement looked last year!

-• For a finishing touch, place a few textured gourds or pumpkins around the base and tuck in more greenery or leaves until you get the fullness you want.
+• For finishing touches, place a few textured gourds or pumpkins around the base and tuck in more greenery or leaves until you get the fullness you want.

-• Investing in some realistic faux pumpkins is another great way to have decor that you can use year after year!
+• Investing in some realistic faux pumpkins is another great way to have decor that you can use year after year with no additional cost!

 Where can I find a great dough bowl?